 Best Practice

 To assist Distributor’s communications with Occupiers of Unregistered Premises a range of best practice letter templates are located on the Website.
+These letters may be modified by Distributors as appropriate.

+The Distributor, in the interest of data protection, may wish to clarify with the Occupier or Unregistered Customer that it intends to share Customer Details with the customers preferred Supplier.

-These letters may be modified by Distributors as appropriate.The Distributor may make site visits where written communication proves ineffective.
+The Distributor may make site visits where written communication proves ineffective.

-The Distributor may make sites visits, especially where the connection has no MPAN, to gain an understanding of the prevailing circumstances, any connection work that has been carried out and the condition of the connection assets.
+The Distributor may make site visits, especially where the connection has no MPAN, to gain an understanding of the prevailing circumstances, any connection work that has been carried out and the condition of the connection assets.

 The Supplier may make site visits to obtain meter readings or carry out meter exchanges.